themanyone/firstpage/README.md

 \* Files without `headings:` go into an *Other* menu category where they may not show up because this feature can be turned off in `navbar.phpx`.

-## Markdown Shortcuts
+## Markdown Shortcut Files

-To add a remote file link to the menu, sitemap, and rss feeds, create a placeholder (a web shortcut) for it and upload it to the server.
+To add an off-site link to the menu, sitemap, and rss feeds, create a local placeholder (a shortcut file) for it and upload it to the server.
 Shortcuts can be in either HTML or Markdown format.

 ```
 headings : docs, help